Welcome !

 If you know anyone in need, please be in touch.
-And as always, we welcome into the warmth and fellowship of our sanctuary every Sunday– music, prayer, friendship and joyfulness.
-There is always time of fellowship time to follow (with excellent goodies!)
+As always, we welcome long-time members and visitors into the warmth and fellowship of our sanctuary every Sunday at 10:30– broken hearts, healing hearts, searching hearts.
+Music, prayer, friendship and joy await them.
+There is always time of fellowship time to follow (with excellent goodies.)
+And please note that 211 NH is available for non-emergency assistance to find resources in your community for food, housing and more.

-+ Several community groups meet in our building: AA groups, Adult Children of Alcoholics, and a Sunday afternoon craft group are all open to newcomers.
-Be in touch for more details.
++ Several community groups meet in our building each week: AA groups, Adult Children of Alcoholics, and a Sunday afternoon craft group are all open to newcomers.
+Be in touch with Lisa for details at lstorck0789@gmail.com.

 ____________________________________________________

-Consider this our warmest invitation.
+Consider this our heartiest invitation.
 Please feel free to bring a friend or family member.
 Every guest is welcomed with open arms.
 Worship lasts for about an hour.

 Jesus depicted carrying home a single lamb, the centerpiece of our beautiful sanctuary stained-glass.